mecid/mecid.github.io/_posts/2024-08-20-typed-throws-in-swift.md

     }
 }
 ```
-To handle errors in throwing functions, we have to wrap a call with the *do-catch* block and cast to the particular error type or handle a type-erased error instance.
+To handle errors in throwing functions, we have to wrap a call with the *do-catch* block, cast to the particular error type and handle both type-erased and casted error instances.
 You must always keep in mind which error type the function may throw because the compiler can't help you here.

 > To learn about best practices while modeling error types, take a look at my ["Modeling errors in Swift"](/2022/05/11/modeling-errors-in-swift/) post.